 Reducing child mortality in Sierra Leone is a key focus of Freedom From Fistula (FFF) at the AWC.
 Sierra Leone has one of the world’s highest child mortality rates, with 1 in 5 children not reaching their 5th birthday.

-An average of 80-100 children were seen every day at the OPC for a variety of illnesses such as malaria, typhoid, malnutrition and acute respiratory infections.
-The AWC also continued to offer free, vital childhood vaccinations throughout 2021 thanks to our partners, conducting 20,946 consultations at our OPC, providing 8,486 immunizations and 3,557 HIV tests.
+An average of 80-100 children are seen every day at the OPC for a variety of illnesses such as malaria, typhoid, malnutrition and acute respiratory infections.
+The AWC also continues to offer free, vital childhood vaccinations.
+Of the 19,923 consultations undertaken in 2022, we saw 218 teenagers (aged 13 to 15), provided 9,801 immunizations and provided 3,988 HIV tests of which 78 were positive.

 Lamin, at a little over a year old, had been coming to our OPC on a weekly basis for 6 months.
 He was very poorly when he first arrived.
 But, accompanied by his dad each week, we were delighted to see little Lamin’s health improve considerably.
 He is responding well to treatment, the regular medical check ups and supervision.